trivago/gollum/docs/src/gen/formatter/extractjson.rst

-**Precision**
+**Precision** (default: -1)

   Defines the number of decimal places to use when converting Numbers into strings.
-If this parameter is set to 0 no restrictions will apply.
+If this parameter is set to -1 the shortest possible number of decimal places will be used.
-  By default this parameter is set to 0.
+  By default this parameter is set to -1.